AztecProtocol/aztec-packages/yellow-paper/docs/contract-deployment/instances.md

 The address of the contract instance is computed as the hash of the elements in the structure above, as defined in [the addresses and keys section](../addresses-and-keys/specification.md#address).
 This computation is deterministic, which allows any user to precompute the expected deployment address of their contract, including account contracts.

+### Deployer

+The `deployer` address of a contract instance is used to restrict who can initialize the contract (ie call its constructor) and who can publicly deploy it.
+Note that neither of these checks are enforced by the protocol: the initialization is checked by the constructor itself, and the deployment by the `ContractInstanceDeployer` (described below).
+Furthermore, a contract class may choose to not enforce this restriction by removing the check from the constructor.

+The `deployer` address can be set to zero to signal that anyone can initialize or publicly deploy an instance.

-## Statuses
+## Initialization

-A contract instance at a given address can be in any of the following statuses: Uninitialized, Initialized, or Publicly Deployed.
-A contract instance is Initialized once it emits an Initialization Nullifier, and is Publicly Deployed once the canonical `ContractInstanceDeployer` (described below) emits a Deployment Nullifier for it.
+A contract instance at a given address can be either Initialized or not.
+An address by default is not initialized, and it is considered to be Initialized once it emits an Initialization Nullifier, meaning it can only be initialized once.

 ### Uninitialized